tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 Instead of exiting immediately after printing the requested number of lines, `tail -f` waits for new lines to be added to the end of the file and prints them as they appear— great for monitoring log files.
 Type `<Control-C>` to stop monitoring.

-## Terminologies

-- File tree: the overall layout
-- filesystem: the chunks attached to the tree

-- `/`: the root directory/filesystem
-- `/root`: the home directory of the root user

 ## Mounting

 - File tree: the overall layout